icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 #### SubscriptionRegistration

-Sent by a Subscriber to an Orchestrator canister to register the desire to start listening to a publication.
+Sent by a Subscriber to an Orchestrator to register the desire to start listening to a publication.

 - **namespace** (`Text`): Defines the topic or category that the Subscriber is interested in.
 - **config** (`ICRC16Map`): Configuration for the subscription, including elements like message filters or skip patterns.